zakhida1/-Final-Coursework-Project/README.md

 Closes the app, logs the exit action and saves task data if needed

 ## File Format
-All tasks are stored in a file named tasks.csv with the following format: id,title,description,dueDate,priority,status
+All tasks are stored in a file named users.csv with the following format: id,title,description,dueDate,priority,status
 Example:
 1,Finish Java project,Complete final coursework,2025-05-15,High,Pending